iamAkolab/java_codecademy/learn-advanced-java/JDBC/JavaDatabaseConnectivity.md

   * views - holds user interface files (we don’t have UI yet)
   * viewmodels - holds business logic that uses models and interacts with other parts of the program such as UI and external resources
   * services - provides the viewmodels with a mode of communicating with external resources

+## Executing SQL Through JDBC
+Up to this point, we have still been operating strictly in the Java language within our application.
+Now that we have firmly established a connection with our database and successfully created a statement manager, it is time to begin blending SQL into our program.

+As a reminder, SQL is the language of relational databases.
+The term “relation” is just a fancy word for a table and how the data across multiple tables can be related to each other.
+All data in a relational database is stored inside these tables, broken down into columns and rows.

+Inside CustomerDaoService, most of our methods are waiting on some preliminary data manipulation and then the injection of the actual SQL statements to execute “queries” or commands on the database.
+While this isn’t a SQL-focused lesson, we will make sure you walk away with a functional program and the ability to store your application’s data into a persistent data source.

+As it stands, we currently have an entirely empty database, “MYSTERY_BUSINESS.db”, without even a table to its name, just an empty shell, like a variable that has been declared but not initialized.
+In SQL, we use the command “CREATE TABLE” followed by the table name and then the column names and data types.
+Let’s look at our Customer model and how it will translate into a table in SQLite:Java to SQLite Datatype Conversion